The best 4K webcam in 2023

 Want a full view of a room, such as when you’re streaming a physical meeting around a conference table?
 Then the Jabra Panacast 20 is our recommendation.

-The camera also uses AI to cleverly adjust the lighting in dim and dark rooms.
 A triple-mic array means you get impressive sound quality, too.
 And overall this 4K webcam delivers some of the best video call quality we’ve ever seen.
+While this is an expensive purchase, the build quality is excellent, and you get USB-C connectivity too.

 For more details, see our Jabra Panacast 20 webcam review.

-Other 4K webcam options
+Best compact 4K webcam

 (Image credit: Adam Juniper/Digital Camera World)